 What’s in the Plan?

 The Integrated Plan includes seven elements: reservoir fish passage, structural and operational changes to existing facilities, surface water storage, groundwater storage, habitat/watershed protection and enhancement, enhanced water conservation, and market reallocation.
 The Integrated Plan was developed to address a variety of water resource and ecosystem problems affecting fish passage and habitat and agricultural, municipal, and domestic water supplies.

 The Final PEIS does not analyze project-specific environmental impacts or provide project-specific details.
 Any project within the PEIS selected for implementation must go through project-specific analyses.
-The Bureau of Reclamation and Washington state will begin studies in fiscal year 2012.
 The Yakima Integrated Plan Work Group will identify project priorities as the implementation of the Integrated Plan moves forward.